 Functions and Development of the Mirror Neuron System (2P01HD064653-06A1): This is a large collaborative multi-site project funded by the National Institute of Child Health and Human Development.
 The goal of this research program is to provide new insight into the development of foundational social-cognitive human capacities.
 To do so, this project integrates neural, behavioral, comparative, and clinical research methods to understand the development of one neural system that is thought to support social capacities such as learning from others’, imitation and social communication.
 This system, known as the mirror neuron system (MNS), responds both when we perform action and when we observe someone else perform that action.
 Thus, potentially providing a neural basis for social information processing relevant to developmental disorders such as autism.
 At UMD, we are particularly focused on the neural measures used to index the MNS in infancy and early childhood.
 Our work integrates measures of social-cognitive function in infants with neural measures and develops models of MNS dynamics during development.
 The products of the research will provide theoretical and computational insights relevant for understanding the interrelated deficits that characterize autism, and innovative tools for studying this clinical population.
 Collaborators on this work include: Amanda Woodward (University of Chicago), Elizabeth Redcay (University of Maryland), Pier Francesco Ferrari (CNRS Lyon), and Helen Tager-Flusberg (Boston University).
 Read more about the project here.

-Origins of Infant Temperament, Infant Imaging Study: The Child Development Lab at the University of Maryland is starting a new study to examine infant temperament and brain development!
-We are currently recruiting two-month-old infants to participate in up to four visit sessions (two at the Child Development Lab and two at either the Maryland Neuroimaging Center or the National Institutes of Health) before the infant's 14-month birthday.
+Origins of Infant Temperament: The Child Development Lab at the University of Maryland is starting a new study examining infant temperament and brain development!
+We are currently recruiting 3- to 4-month-old infants to participate in 4-5 visit sessions over the infant’s first two years of life.
 Compensation is provided for your time and participation in each session.
 Visits will include observational and behavioral assessments, functional magnetic resonance imaging (fMRI), and the completion of questionnaires.
-If you would like more information, please call or email: (301) 405-2835, firstname.lastname@example.org
+You can read more about the study here.
+If you are interested in participating please fill out this online contact form, give us a call at (301) 405-7234, or email us at email@example.com.

 Bench to Bedside: The Bench to Bedside project is a collaborative research study between the Child Development Lab at the University of Maryland, and two intramural NICHD labs-- the Child and Family Research Section (CFRS) and the Section on Analytical and Functional Biophotonics.
 The scientific goal of the project, which is funded by the intramural research program at NICHD, is to combine two types of neuroimaging--electroencephalography (EEG) and functional Near Infrared Spectroscopy (fNIRS)--to characterize the mirror network in infants and how the integrity of that network relates to both typical and atypical development.
 Specifically, we are using EEG/fNIRS combination caps to capture changes in both cerebral blood flow and electrical activity in the brain while infants complete an action/observation paradigm that was developed in the CDL.
 In addition, social, communication, motor, and cognitive abilities will be measured using developmental assessments in order to investigate connections between development of the mirror network and acquisition of developmental skills.
 This will be completed in infants with typical development and also in infants at risk for a range of developmental delays.
 This is an important step in integrating the research on the mirror neuron network and its development in humans with the need to develop biomarkers for neurodevelopmental disorders in infancy.
 If you would like more information, please call or email: (301) 314-1492, firstname.lastname@example.org